Verano-vavano/petit_shell/README.md

 CD follows symlinks
 Alias builtin included
-Shellptrc file executed line by line at launch (both in executable dir and home dir) .shellpstart file is printed out at launch
+Shellptrc file executed line by line at launch (both in executable dir and home dir)
+- use './minishell --norc' to avoid rc execution .shellpstart file is printed out at launch
 2 builtin easter eggs (tetris, hell)
 - Fully functional Tetris working with Termcap and Termios.
 The forking for the internal timer might be a bit heavy, but without threads, it was the only way.
 Cannot work without sleep.